 Redwoods are also natural climate change heroes.
 Redwood trees can store carbon dioxide, and coast redwoods hold more CO2 than any other tree in the world.
 They can carry approximately 2,600 metric tons of carbon per hectare, which is about 2.4 acres.

 How Tall Are Redwoods?

-As of 2017, the tallest living coast redwood is 380 feet tall and one inch, but they can grow upwards of over 400 feet tall.
+As of 2017, the tallest living coast redwood is 380 feet tall and one inch.
 The largest coast redwood is currently in California's Redwood National Park.
 When Guinness World Records measured the tree in August 2006, it reached 378 feet, but when Dr. Steve Sillett, Michael Taylor, Chris Atkins and Dr. Robert Van Pelt measured the tree in September 2006, it was 379 feet, 8 inches.
 When the tree was measured again in 2009 and 2017, measurements showed that the tree was still growing.

 Trees That Grow on Redwoods

 The way that redwoods grow is quite spectacular.
 Their roots don't grow that deep into the ground, with most roots only extending 6 to 12 feet down.
 Although the roots don't grow deep, they intertwine with one another, which is why the tree is so stable.